furiousme/shop-react-backend/ProductService/README.md

 # Product Service created with AWS CDK

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Populate DB with data

-To populate DynamoDB tables run the following scripts.
+To populate DynamoDB tables with initial data run the following scripts.
 If tables don't exist yet, they will be created.

 - for production (remote DynamoDB):